 According to Burnham's Celestial Handbook, if you made a scale model of M13 where the stars are the size of a grain of sand, the grains of sand would be separated from each other nearly a mile, even in the closely packed center of the cluster.
 In such a scale model, the million grains of sand representing the stars of the cluster would be distributed in a spherical volume of space about 300 miles in diameter.
 Burnham's Celestial Handbook gives a description of what it would be like to live on a planet orbiting a star in the center of the cluster.
 The "night" sky would be filled with many bright, blazing stars much brighter than any stars in our night sky.
 Many thousands of stars ranging in brilliance between Venus and the full moon would be visible at all times, so their "night" sky would never be dark.
 It would be difficult for inhabitants of such a planet to see dim galaxies, even using a telescope.

-This is an RGB CCD image taken with an SBIG STL-11000M CCD and a RCOS 24-inch telescope at the Mount Lemmon SkyCenter.
-The image was one of the first images taken with a new telescope that is operated by Adam Block.
-Adam is conducting a nightly observing program that is open to the public.
-This image was processed by Adam Block.
+This is an RGB CCD image taken with an SBIG STL-11000M CCD and the RCOS 24-inch Schulman Telescope at the Mount Lemmon SkyCenter.
+This image was one of the first images taken with that telescope.
+At the time that the data for this image was acquired, Adam Block was in charge of a nightly observing program at the Mount Lemmon SkyCenter that was open to the public, and I learned how to process images from Adam.
+Adam Block offers instructional videos on image processing.

 M13 (NGC 6205)